Mark Sedgwick

-Mark J. Sedgwick (born 20 July 1960) is a British historian specialising in the study of traditionalism, Islam, Sufi mysticism, and terrorism.
-He is Professor of Arab and Islamic Studies at Aarhus University in Denmark and chair of the Nordic Society for Middle Eastern Studies.
-He was formerly secretary of the European Society for the Study of Western Esotericism.
+Mark J. Sedgwick (born 20 July 1960) is a British historian of Islam.
+He is Full Professor of Arab and Islamic Studies at Aarhus University in Denmark.
+Sedgwick is notable for pioneering historical research into the religious movement called Traditionalism.

 Life and career

 Early life and education

 Sedgwick was born in London, England.
 He was educated in England at Harrow School, where he first became interested in history, and Worcester College, Oxford.
-He did his PhD in Norway at the University of Bergen under the supervision of Professor Séan O'Fahey.
+He did his PhD in Norway at the University of Bergen under the supervision of Séan O'Fahey.

 Encounter with Sufism and Traditionalism

 While living in Cairo in 1990, Sedgwick encountered Sufis from both the Naqshbandiyya tariqa and the Traditionalist Maryamiyya.
-However, he did not join either group.
-He started research on Traditionalism in 1996.
+While not joining either group, he started research on Traditionalism in 1996.

 Career

-Sedgwick first taught history at the American University in Cairo, Egypt.
-In 2007 he moved to Aarhus University, Denmark as Coordinator of the Arab and Islamic Studies Unit.
-His books have been translated into French, German, Italian, Spanish, Russian, Romanian, Serbian, and Turkish.
+Sedgwick first taught history at the American University in Cairo, Egypt, where he established one of the Arab world's few courses on the history of Zionism.
+In 2007 he moved to Aarhus University, Denmark, where he became Professor of Arab and Islamic Studies.
+His books have been translated into French, German, Italian, Spanish, Russian, Romanian, Serbian, Portuguese, Persian, and Turkish.
 He was a founder member of the European Society for the Study of Western Esotericism, of which he was Secretary 2010–16.
 He was elected to the board of the Nordic Society for Middle Eastern Studies in 2016, and was elected chairperson in 2019.
+In 2016 he was a founding member, and first president, of the European Network for the Study of Islam and Esotericism.